szoftveres/RF_Microwave/radar/README.md

 ### Testing and processing

-The initial testing was done on a straight section of street with light vehicle traffic - several seconds long audio recordings were made when a vehicle was passing by.
+The initial testing was done on a straight section of street - several seconds long audio recordings were made when a vehicle was passing by.

 ![earth](earth.png)